data-lessons/library-python-intro-DEPRECATED/_episodes/02-variables.md

 *   Python has a built-in function called `print` that prints things as text.
 *   Call the function (i.e., tell Python to run it) by using its name.
 *   Provide values to the function (i.e., the things to print) in parentheses.
-*   To add text to the printout, wrap the text in single quotations.
+*   To add text to the printout, wrap the text in single quotes (double quotes are also fine to use).
 *   The values passed to the function are called 'arguments'

 ~~~